nagabhavitha159-hash/Custom-Skin-Cancer-Classification/README.md

-# Dermatological Disease Classification using InceptionV3
+# Custom Skin Cancer Training

 ## 📌 Project Overview

-This project focuses on classifying dermatological diseases from skin images using a transfer learning approach.
-A pre-trained InceptionV3 model is used as the feature extractor, followed by fine-tuning to improve classification performance on dermatological image datasets.
+This project focuses on training a deep learning model to classify different types of dermatological diseases using skin images.
+The model performs image preprocessing, training, and evaluation to predict disease categories from medical images.

 ## 🚀 Technologies Used